 Two courses and a corporate entrepreneurship project within a medium to larger local firm organized in parallel throughout the semester.
 The course on Corporate Innovation Strategy and Project Management covers topics in corporate entrepreneurship both strategically and operationally.
 The corporate entrepreneurship project serves as an active learning arena for this course.
 The course on Methods and Topics in Entrepreneurship Research covers qualitative and quantitative research methods and relevant topics in entrepreneurial research.
 This course serves as an introduction to academic research as well as a preparation for writing the master's thesis in the fourth semester.

 Individual master's thesis.
 You can write your master thesis on the topic you are the most passionate about.
 Write it alone, in groups, or in collaboration with a company.
 Read more about the Master thesis in Entrepreneurship, procedures and deadlines here.

-Additional summer courses
+Additional summer course abroad

 Students in Oslo who meet the Norwegian language requirements are encouraged to apply the study programme Gründerskolen.
-This programme gives students 25 highly relevant additional ECTS credits during the summer between the second and third semester, and is taught in Boston, San Francisco and Toronto.
+This programme gives students 25 highly relevant additional ECTS during the summer between the second and third semester, and is taught in Boston, San Francisco and Toronto.

 Recognition of Master's courses from former education

 If you are admitted to the master's programme and you have completed master's courses outside the University of Oslo, you may apply to have these courses recognised as part of your degree.
 Please contact the Department of Informatics for more information.